“A men’s chorus prepared by Richard Robbins sang with moving tenacity.”

 – Houston Chronicle

-Robbins is a sought-after clinician, adjudicator, and director for choral festivals and honor choirs across the United States, having conducted in cities such as Miami, Los Angeles, Orlando, San Francisco, Washington D.C., Chicago, Baltimore, and New York City.
-He is also a published scholar, with his editions of Italian sacred music of the early Baroque available internationally.
-In addition, his research has been published in the Choral Journal, and he has been invited to present on a range of topics for music education and conducting organizations, including the American Choral Directors Association and the International Federation of Choral Musicians.
-He has conducted and lectured internationally at Warsaw’s Chopin Conservatory of Music, the John Paul II Liturgical Institute, and at Krakow’s Academy of Music.
+A published scholar, Robbins’ editions of Italian sacred music of the early Baroque are available internationally.
+In addition, his research on Marc Blitzstein’s lost choral opera, The Condemned, has been published in the Choral Journal, and he has been invited to present on a range of topics for conducting and music education organizations, including the American Choral Directors Association, the International Federation of Choral Musicians, the College Music Society, and the National Catholic Educational Association.
+He has conducted and lectured internationally at Warsaw’s Chopin Conservatory of Music, the John Paul II Liturgical Institute, Krakow’s Academy of Music, and with the Fayha National Choir of Lebanon.
+He continues to inspire through mentoring and teaching emerging conductors and choral directors.

 “Chorus master Richard Robbins had his biggest impact on the evening….
 The way the chorus sang…was surprisingly powerful, giving the familiar words new vitality.”